MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-namespaces-overview.md

 [!INCLUDE [2023_releasewave2](../includes/2023_releasewave2.md)]

 Namespaces are used to organize code into logical groups and hierarchies, which can prevent naming conflicts that can occur when libraries are combined.
-A namespace ensures uniqueness in code names and allows reuse of names in different contexts, and it provides structure for the code base, making it easier to navigate and understand.
+Namespaces ensure uniqueness in code names and allow reuse of names in different contexts, and provide structure for the code base, making it easier to navigate and understand.

 A .al file defines a namespace at the beginning of the file, and all objects in the code file will belong to that namespace.
 A given object can only belong to one namespace, but the same namespace can be used for multiple .al files, which means for multiple objects.